High-achieving women often encounter a frustrating paradox: their success can feel like a roadblock to finding love.

 It is harder for a successful woman to find a man.

-“Successful”, as much as high-quality,” is a subjective term, of course.
+“Successful”, as much as ‘high-quality,” is partially subjective, of course.

 But it’s less subjective than some sources would want you to believe.
 And women are kicking men’s asses in many of the areas that make a person high quality.